drgmk/Biomni/biomni/know_how/single_cell_quality_control.md

 ### Do's:
 1. **Check that thresholds are reasonable** - Avoid over-filtering
+2. **Visualize QC metrics** - Use plots to guide threshold selection
+3. **Apply doublet detection to filtered data** - Reduces false positives
+4. **Keep results for downstream analysis** - Save dataset after filtering and doublet detection
+5. **Document thresholds used** - Save masks and thresholds in `adata.uns` for reproducibility

 ### Don'ts:
 1. **Don't be too aggressive** - A small number of low-quality cells is okay
+2. **Don't forget to save the results** - Always save the filtered dataset and metadata for downstream analysis

 ## Common Pitfalls